korotashv/CISC-121-Project/README.md

 - Duration must be a positive whole number.
 - The app checks for invalid input and shows an error message if the format is incorrect.
 - Multiple artists are allowed; they will follow alphabetical order of the first listed artist.
--A quiz feature was added to test the user’s understanding of the selected sorting rules. (eg if its ascending what the proper order should be. this can help them ensure my algorithm works properly.)
+- A quiz feature was added to test the user’s understanding of the selected sorting rule.
+For example, if the order is ascending, the quiz helps the user check what the correct order should be.

 ## What the User Sees During the Simulation
 The user sees: